RednibCoding/mudden/data/quests/README.md

 - **name**: Display name shown to players (ID is automatically derived from filename)
 - **description**: Brief summary of what the quest involves
 - **giver**: NPC ID who offers this quest
+- **turnInNpc**: (Optional) NPC ID who receives the completed quest.
+If not specified, defaults to the quest giver.
+Useful for delivery quests where you get the quest from one NPC but turn it in to another.
 - **type**: Category of quest for UI organization
 - **level**: Recommended player level
 - **status**: Current quest state (managed by game system)